nurahamed/wa/README.md

 ### Forecast

-You can see the weather update by clicking on SHOW DAILY.\
+You can see the weather update by clicking on `SHOW DAILY`.\
 Then it shows the update in 3 days.

-You can see the weather update by clicking on SHOW HOURLY.\
+You can see the weather update by clicking on `SHOW HOURLY`.\
 Then it shows the 5 hours of future weather updates.

 ## Right side of the web app

+### On the top

  Here you can see your current location or the location search by you,\
- and the corresponding weather information which is updating dynamically.\
+ and the corresponding weather information which is updating dynamically.

  ### **Fahrenheit and Celsius **

  You can change the weather information to  Fahrenheit or Celsius by clicking  on the \
  `Fahrenheit` button and `Celsius` button and vice versa.

+ ### `Chance of rain`

+ Here you can see the Chance of rain upcoming 4 hours.\
+ after that, you can see the Sunrise & Sunset timing